 What is the Penalty for a Hit and Run in Adams County?

 Consequences of a hit and run in Thornton depend on several different factors.
 When the other vehicle is occupied and someone suffers injuries, ramifications can become greater.
 If a person fails to report an accident or provide notice involving an unoccupied vehicle / property, a class 2 misdemeanor applies.
 Penalties may include 10 – 90 days in county jail and up to $300 in fines.
 However, when a hit and run involves another occupied vehicle, a class 1 misdemeanor results.
 Punishments can include up to 12 months in jail and fines of up to $1,000.
 Finally, hit and run occurrences that result in serious bodily injury or death are felony offenses.
 2 – 12 years in the Colorado Department of Corrections and fines of $2,000 – $750,000 can apply to conviction.

 Defense Lawyer for Accidents Involving Death or Personal Injuries

 There is a great deal on the line when someone experiences a fleeing the scene of an accident accusation.
 Beyond possible incarceration and significant fines, drivers can face 12 points on their driving record and victim restitution.
 Perhaps you or someone you know were too seriously injured to complete the requirements on the scene after an accident or you didn't realize anyone was injured.
 Nevertheless, contacting a reputable hit and run attorney is vital to your future.
-Our criminal defense lawyers have over 40 years of combined experience representing drivers accused of crimes throughout Colorado.
+Our criminal defense lawyers have decades of combined experience representing drivers accused of crimes throughout Colorado.
 Contact our office today for a free consultation where we will analyze your case and suggest productive next steps.